secretstartups/handbook/content/handbook/customer-success/professional-services-engineering/project-mgmt/_index.md

 ##### How to Track Upside

 * Upside is reviewed on a weekly, monthly and quarterly basis.
 There are four scenarios around when we need to track upside within our weekly revenue tracking sheet (which is pinned to our ps-pmo channel)
-* If we are unable to confidently forecast the project resources 2 months out, we need to soft-book their/our time in Katata, and ensure that time is added to the upside report.
+* If we are unable to confidently forecast the project resources 2 months out, we need to soft-book PSE/PM/TA time in Katata
 * If we have a pending CO that is not yet reflected in Katata, add it to Upside if the work in the CO will be completed this quarter
 * If we anticipate a Milestone date will be adjusted to complete in the quarter, but it has not yet been confirmed/verified, add it to the Upside
 * It is helpful to call upside out in the customer report. ex: can only soft-forecast "x" amount because of "y" restraints

 ##### Top Customer Report

-* Updated by 8am EST Wed
+* Updated by 4pm est Tuesday
 * Pinned to ps_pmo Slack channel
 * Update the following in the Notes section
 * 1-lined progress update